freenas/freenas-docs/README.md

 pkg install devel/gmake (/usr/ports/devel/gmake/ && make install)
 ```

-Next, determine where you want to store the source code and change to
+Choose a place to store the source code and change to that directory
-that directory (we'll refer to it as /path/to/your-build-directory).
+(we'll refer to it as /path/to/your-build-directory).
+Then check out the
-Then, check out the source code from git:
+source code from git:

 ```
 cd /path/to/your-build-directory